andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/extracting-a-pkcs7-container-for-receipt-validation-with-swift.md

 Once we have the container in hand, it's a matter of making sure it has contents.

-I couldn't find a lot of information about the call to `pkcs7_d_sign`, but the primary point of line 13 above is to get a "numerical identifier&#8221;, which is what "NID&#8221; stands for in `OBJ_obj2nid`.
+I couldn't find a lot of information about the call to `pkcs7_d_sign`, but the primary point of line 13 above is to get a "numerical identifier", which is what "NID" stands for in `OBJ_obj2nid`.

 Digging into the PKCS #7 container, you can access the right property and convert it to a numerical identifier that you can check.